dczarnota/word_scramble_game/README.md

     `npm install`

-4. To start the app, run:
+4. Run the following to build the app:

+    `grunt build`

+5. Run the following to start the app:

     `grunt serve`